jina-ai/clip-as-service/README.md

 ```text
 I:GRAPHOPT:[gra:opt: 50]:checkpoint (override by fine-tuned model): /tmp/mrpc_output/model.ckpt-343
 ```
-Which says the BERT parameters is overrode and loaded from our fine-tuned `/tmp/mrpc_output/model.ckpt-343`.
+Which means the BERT parameters is overrode and successfully loaded from our fine-tuned `/tmp/mrpc_output/model.ckpt-343`.
+Done!

 In short, find your fine-tuned model path and checkpoint name, then feed them to `-tuned_model_dir` and `-ckpt_name`, respectively.